worthogdotorg/jekyll-theme-yat/_posts/2022-01-04-empanadas.md

     * I use about 2 pounds in the empanadas, and save the rest for tacos (chop in small cubes, fry briefly, serve in good corn tortillas with some quality salsa, cilantro and chopped onion as toppings)
 * 2 generous cups (200+ grams) roughly chopped walnuts
 * 2 cups (350 grams) raisins
-* 8 medjool dates, pitted and chopped (don't tell my mother) - you can skip these and add another 1/2 cup of raisins if you prefer
+* 8 medjool dates, pitted and chopped (don't tell my mother) - you can skip these and add another 1/2 cup of raisins if you prefer (This is my nod to the probable, long ago Moorish influence in Spain that begat this empanada recipe.)
 * 1/2 cup (100 grams) brown sugar (I used jaggery, but you can also use piloncillo)
 * 1/2 cup (100 grams) granulated sugar
 * 2.5-3 teaspoons ground cinnamon
 * 1/2 teaspoon ground clove
 * 1/2 teaspoon nutmeg
-* 1 teaspoon vanilla
+* 1 teaspoon vanilla (the real stuff, not vanillan)
 * 1 generous teaspoon sea salt

 ### Dough